-In our previous blog posts, we have discussed how the value of gemstones are affected by these six factors
+In our previous blog posts, we have discussed how to determine the value of colored gemstones.
+In summary, colored gemstones value affected by six factors.

 - Carat Weight

 However, certain gemstones actually exhibit different phenomena effects like